Remote Database Access

 NOTE

-Where you see the word environmentname in these commands, replace it with the unique environment name of your website.
-For example, in the temporary CNAME acoolsite.wpengine.com the environment name is acoolsite.
+Where word environmentname is shown, replace it with the unique environment name of the website.

 NEXT STEP: Learn about SSH Gateway at WP Engine